MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/best-practices-for-crawling.md

 localization_priority: Normal
 ms.collection: IT_Sharepoint_Server_Top
 ms.assetid: 73f19541-9321-4abd-b014-98df79f84d2a
-description: "Learn about best practices for crawling in SharePoint Server 2016 and SharePoint Server 2013."
+description: "Learn about best practices for crawling in SharePoint Server."
 ---

 # Best practices for crawling in SharePoint Server

-Learn about best practices for crawling in SharePoint Server 2016 and SharePoint Server 2013.
+Learn about best practices for crawling in SharePoint Server.

 The Search system crawls content to build a search index that users can run search queries against.
 This article contains suggestions as to how to manage crawls most effectively.